Erkesto/practice/Notes/code_review_tips.md

 Avoid discussing details that can be handled by a static analysis tool.
 Don't argue about nuances such as code formatting and whether to use `let` or `var`.
-Having a formatter and linter can save your team a lot of time from reviews that your computer can do for you.
+Having a formatted and linter can save your team a lot of time from reviews that your computer can do for you.

 ### Code reviews should avoid API discussion